hasashin/WiFiSign/README.md

 - OUT
 - IO _(default)_

 __IN__ mode turns off lever toggling for sign on which is written. _IN_ sign can be used when building one-way signal and not needing lever on one site.
-__OUT__ mode disables power checking on sign so powering _OUT_ sign with redstone doesn't change anything in network __IO__ mode is default operation mode, when sign accepts power and sends it to lever.
+__OUT__ mode disables power checking on sign so powering _OUT_ sign with redstone doesn't change anything in network.
+__IO__ mode is default operation mode, when sign accepts power and sends it to lever.
 You can left third line empty to create _IO_ sign.

 ---